 November – September 6, 2022 – September 13, 2022

-The price of the test will depend on where you’re going to take the test and for what level.
-In Korea, TOPIK I can cost around KRW40,000 while TOPIK II can cost you around KRW 55,000.
+The price will depend on where you’re going to take the test and at what level.
+In Korea, TOPIK I can cost around KRW40,000, while TOPIK II can cost you around KRW 55,000.
 You might want to visit affiliated institutions to get the registration fee for your country.

 How to prepare for the TOPIK test?